xand-stapleton/bootpages/blocks.md

 title: "Pregenerated Conformal Blocks"
 ---

 This page contains up-to-date download links for the pre-generated conformal blocks.
-Place the relevant directories in your *block_lattices* directory of your BootSTOP installation.
+Place the relevant directories in the *block_lattices* folder in your BootSTOP installation.

 **Note: these blocks are included in the .gitignore.
 The default git behaviour is to not track them.**